-When running G-code program's tool block, or a MILLPWR^{G2} conversational program's tool step specified by tool number, the tool data is provided from the tool table.
+When running G-code program's tool block, or a MILLPWRG2 conversational program's tool step specified by tool number, the tool data is provided from the tool table.
 As an example, running a G-code T1 M6 block prompts the operator to load tool 1 into the spindle.
-The tool length, diameter, type, and plunge angle are retrieved for tool #1 in the tool table, and used to adjust the tool path and Z axis position.
+The tool data is retrieved for tool #1 in the tool table, and used to adjust the tool path and Z axis position.